-• Form a working group (7-10 people)

-- Before convening the working group on Day 1, enter the district population data from UBOS for the previous year for each administrative unit (County/HSD, sub-county, and parish) in a spread sheet. - Merge the UBOS population data and the existing HFs in one macro-mapping Excel template (see Annex 3.
-Macro-Mapping Tools). - Use color coding to indicate if the HF has an EPI refrigerator (red for yes); conducts immunization (black for no); and picks up vaccine from another HF (blue for yes).
-(See Annex 3.
-Macro-Mapping Tools for an example of a completed and coded draft macro-map.)
+- Form a working group of 7-10 people - Before convening the working group on Day 1, the district biostastician enters the district population data from Uganda Bureau of Statistics (UBOS) for the previous year for each administrative unit (county/HSD, sub-county, and parish) in a spreadsheet. - Merge the UBOS population data with a list of existing HFs in a macromapping Excel template (see Annex 3.
+Macromapping Tools).